Trullelmao/DefunctDictionary/README.md

 The cat will inevitably burn down the house.

 [slug death] - happening
-The execution of the slug occured in Sep 23, 2019 when Sputnik the man himself brutally slayed a slug using chemicals (7647-14-5) found in his own kitchen.
+The execution of the slug occured on Sep 23, 2019 when Sputnik the man himself brutally slayed a slug using chemicals (7647-14-5) found in his own kitchen.
 After the bloodshed took place he attempted resurrection but in vain.
 After realising he couldn't revive the slug using a mix of WD-40 and water he decided to burn the remains.

+[single peng] - phrase
+"single peng" originates from the occult dutch video where a puppetman drops a coin.

+[nvm] - varies
+"nvm" is used to waste another persons time.

+[spy] - act
+sputnik: ok imma go m8
+trulle: wait come under deck and look!
+-trulle has left the game
+sputnik tf where did you go?
+trulle: :spy: